 Create a Schedule

 When you have a clear schedule to stick to, things can get done much more effectively!
 This also allows you to properly gauge if you have time to schedule in something extra, or if you need to be really strict with your time.
-I even schedule in buying fresh flowers each week, because it’s something small that could be easily overlooked, but sitting at my desk and seeing the flowers makes me SO happy!
+I even schedule in buying fresh flowers each week, because it’s something small that could be easily overlooked, but sitting at my desk and seeing the flowers makes me SO happy.
+Grab our fun printable planners below!

 Automation and Outsourcing